Acerca de

 Travis Clark began his career in 1997 with a passion for serving Toronto.
 At 52 Division, he quickly earned a reputation as a determined investigator, which led to roles in the Major Crime Unit, Hold Up Squad, and the Gun & Gang Task Force in 2004.
 His work in investigating gang violence, firearm, and drug trafficking earned him widespread respect.
 In 2007, Travis joined the Provincial Weapons Enforcement Unit and led innovative projects like Project Blackhawk.
 Promoted to Sergeant in 2012, he was deployed to Regent Park, where he gathered vital intelligence on the Sick Thugz gang, leading to major law enforcement victories.
 His expertise in gang activity deepened in the Major Project Section of the IGGTF, where he led Projects Rx, Pharaoh, Kronic, Sizzle, and Patton, resulting in numerous arrests and dismantling dangerous gangs.
 In 2019, Travis became Detective Sergeant and led the Major Project Section through significant challenges, including the pandemic, while improving processes and strengthening key partnerships.
 A dedicated educator, Travis has lectured on large-scale gang investigations across Canada, recognized as a leading expert.
 His contributions have disrupted criminal organizations and furthered community safety.
 Detective Sergeant Travis Clark’s accomplishments reflect the spirit of Jim Aspiotis, making him a worthy recipient of this prestigious award.

-ONGIA is seeking nominations for the 2025 Jim Aspiotis Memorial Award.
+ONGIA is now accepting nominations for the 2025 Jim Aspiotis Memorial Award.
+This prestigious award recognizes outstanding contributions to the fight against gang violence and organized crime in Canada.

 -